mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 * While Standard Audiences support all of the same Audience partners as Real-time audiences, with the same connection settings, the workflow of calculating and sending a Standard Audience has a few optional steps: to allow you to make the most of your calculations, you can calculate and send audiences in bulk.

 <aside>
-Be aware that there is a 48 hour delay for live data to become available for standard audiences.
+Be aware that there is a 48-hour delay for live data to become available for standard audiences.
 When creating a standard audience, select the end date of 'most recent' to get the latest available data.
 </aside>

 ### Calculation credits

 Standard audiences are purchased by buying annual calculation credits.
 Each calculation credit lets you run a calculation across 365 days of your historical data, regardless of how many audiences are included.
 You can calculate many standard audiences at once.
 There are prompts in the product to select the audiences to calculate and confirm how many credits you are spending.

 Some example calculations and costs: